-- 4.3.60 Paragraph 193 of the NPPF states that when considering harm to the significance of a designated heritage asset great weight should be given to the asset's conservation and that such weight increases the more important the asset.
-In this case, a balanced judgement is required between the conservation of the asset and the public benefits that result from the proposal and these are set out in the planning balance below. - 4.3.61 The recent case of Steer vs SoS for Communities and Local Government and Ors ([017] EWHC 1456 (Admin)) is relevant even though the factors relating to that case are different to those under consideration here.
+4.3.60 Paragraph 193 of the NPPF states that when considering harm to the significance of a designated heritage asset great weight should be given to the asset's conservation and that such weight increases the more important the asset.
+In this case, a balanced judgement is required between the conservation of the asset and the public benefits that result from the proposal and these are set out in the planning balance below.

+- 4.3.61 The recent case of Steer vs SoS for Communities and Local Government and Ors ([017] EWHC 1456 (Admin)) is relevant even though the factors relating to that case are different to those under consideration here.
 An attempt has been made to assess this proposal in line with Mrs Justice Lang DBE's interpretation of 'setting' and taking into account a range of both visual and non-visual attributes which are capable of contributing to the significance of Old Ramerick Manor, it is concluded that the application site contributes to the significance of Old Ramerick Manor.
-Most significantly, the land provides the agricultural setting to Old Ramerick Manor, however, it is also noted that this land is no longer farmed by the occupant of Old Ramerick Manor.

-4.3.62 In addition, it is noted that the application site was traversed by a branch railway (evidence of which is to be retained within the development) during C19 and C20 leading to a fragmentation of the agricultural land in its more recent history.
-Finally, Old Ramerick Manor is also on the far side (north-east) as opposed to the near side (south-west) of a range of unlisted converted barns as seen from Bedford Road, therefore, the manor house is largely screened from views from the application site and from Bedford Road to the east by the converted barns and new residential properties on the site of former agricultural buildings.
+Most significantly, the land provides the agricultural setting to Old Ramerick Manor, however, it is also noted that this land is no longer farmed by the occupant of Old Ramerick Manor. - 4.3.62 In addition, it is noted that the application site was traversed by a branch railway (evidence of which is to be retained within the development) during C19 and C20 leading to a fragmentation of the agricultural land in its more recent history.
+Finally, Old Ramerick Manor is also on the far side (north-east) as opposed to the near side (south-west) of a range of converted barns (non-designated heritage assets) as seen from Bedford Road, therefore, the manor house is largely screened from views from the application site and from Bedford Road to the east by the converted barns and new residential properties on the site of former agricultural buildings.
 It is considered the overall effect of the proposal on the heritage asset would fall within the 'less than substantial' category for the purposes of paragraph 196 of the NPPF.
-However, it is considered that the public benefits of this proposal, including 57 affordable dwellings, outweighs this level of harm when carrying out the planning balance.
+However, it is considered that the public benefits of this proposal are significant to outweigh the limited harm to the designated heritage assets that have been identified.
+For clarity the public benefits are considered as follows: - The site will significantly assist in addressing the Council's housing shortfall - 57 affordable homes would be secured - Benefits to the local economy from construction and on-going expenditure in local shops and services - Improved connections to public footpaths and upgrading of public footpath south towards Holwell - Upgraded bus stops and traffic calming measures on the A600